evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 ])
 ```

-This test sets the following conditions:
+This test checks the following conditions:
-* Average response sentiment should be positive.
+* Average response sentiment is positive.
-* Response length should always be non-zero.
+* Response length is always non-zero.
-* The maximum response length should be 2000 symbols.
-(This could be a hard limitation due to chat window size).
+* Maximum response length does not exceed 2000 symbols (e.g., due to chat window constraints).
-* The mean response length should be above 500 symbols.
-(You might expect this as a known pattern and want to detect if texts get shorter on average).
+* Mean response length is above 500 symbols (e.g, this is a known pattern).

-You can use any other descriptors with different Tests in the same manner: for examples, test for average Semantic Similarity, share of responses that are labeled "Concise", etc.
+You can use other descriptors and tests.
+For example, use `TestCategoryShare` to check if the share of responses labeled "Concise" by the LLM judge is above a certain threshold.

 {% hint style="success" %}
-**Setting Test conditions**.
-Read more on how to set test conditions.
+**How to test set test conditions**.
+[Read more about Tests](https://docs.evidentlyai.com/user-guide/tests-and-reports/custom-test-suite).
 You can also automatically generate conditions from a reference dataset (e.g. expect +/- 10% of the reference values).
-[Read more about Tests](https://docs.evidentlyai.com/user-guide/tests-and-reports/custom-test-suite).
 {% endhint %}

 **Compute multiple Test Suites**.
-Let write a cycle to imitate that you compute 5 Test Suites sequentially, each time taking 50 rows.
-You also add a timestamp with hourly difference:
+Let's simulate running 5 Test Suites sequentially, each on 50 rows of data, with timestamps spaced hourly:

 ```python
 for i in range(5):